 What’s the difference between a personal credit score and a business credit score?
 Your personal credit score applies to you, the individual, while your business credit score applies to your business as a whole.

-Lenders, vendors, insurers, and landlords are the kinds of potential creditors that may look at your business credit score.
+Lenders, vendors, insurers, and landlords are some of the potential creditors that may look at your business credit score.

 They use it to decide whether to loan your business money and to determine your business’s payment terms.
-For example, if your business has a higher credit score, a vendor may offer you 60-day payment terms for goods and services that you purchase from them.
-This can make a tremendous difference for your day-to-day working capital needs and long-term planning.
+For example, if your business has a higher credit score, a vendor may offer 60-day payment terms for goods and services that you purchase from them.
+This can significantly impact your day-to-day working capital needs and long-term planning.

-The SBA also requires lenders to use FICO’s Small Business Credit Scoring Service (SBSS) to pre-screen applicants for most SBA loan programs.
-SBSS scores range from 0 to 300 and consider both personal and business credit scores, as well as other financial information.
+The Small Business Administration (SBA) also requires lenders to use FICO’s Small Business Credit Scoring Service (SBSS) to pre-screen applicants for most SBA loan programs.
+SBSS scores range from 0 to 300, and personal and business credit scores, as well as other financial information, are considered.

-It’s helpful to know your SBSS score and clean up negative marks prior to applying for an SBA loan.
-It’s also important to know that the SBSS score is only one of many factors that go into a credit decision when applying for an SBA loan.
+It’s a good idea to know your SBSS score and clean up negative marks before applying for an SBA loan.
+It’s also important to understand that the SBSS score is only one of many factors that go into a credit decision when applying for an SBA loan.

 How to build a strong business credit score